zig-republic/zig-republic/dagobah-charter.rst

 Guild Leader: zig
     Responsible for leading the officer corps, chairing guild meetings, and the overall success of the guild.

-Community Relations Officer: (vacant)
+Community Relations Officer: Pone
-    Responsible for maintaining close ties with other Republic guilds, arranging player transfers, acting as the guild leader's chief of staff, and serving as guild leader *pro tempore* in the event of the guild leader's absence.
+    Responsible for maintaining close ties with other Republic guilds and a presense in the Large Council, arranging player transfers, and serving as guild leader *pro tempore* in the event of the guild leader's absence.

-Officer in Charge of Raids: beefstew
+Officer in Charge of Raids: Calliope (acting)
     Responsible for maintaining the raid schedule, raiding records, and assigning Bievers.

 Officer in Charge of Territory Battles: Pone